grhuangmsft/azure-powershell/src/Support/Support.Autorest/docs/Get-AzSupportTicketsNoSubscription.md

 # Get-AzSupportTicketsNoSubscription

 ## SYNOPSIS
-Gets details for a specific support ticket.
+Get ticket details for a specific support ticket.
 Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.